 The investments in subsidiaries at 31 December 2017 amounts to Euro 146,9 million.
-The investment in the subsidiary the equity investment in the subsidiary Techno Sky S.r.I. amounts to Euro 99,2 million.
+The investment in the subsidiary Techno Sky S.r.I. amounts to Euro 99,2 million.

-At least once a year, the company management assess the existence of impairment indicators for each investment, coherently with its strategy of managing legal entities within the group and, if they occur, the management execute an impairment test; in particular, during the year the impairment test has been carried out on the investment held in the subsidiary Techno Sky S.r.l..
+At least once a year, the company management assess the existence of impairment indicators for each investment, coherently with its strategy of managing legal entities within the group and, if they occur, the management execute an impairment test; in particular, during the year the impairment test has been carried out on the investment held in the subsidiary Techno Sky S.r.L.